-Cast shadow is a great compliment to painting light.
-Dali is a master of cast shadow and uses it often.
+Cast shadow is an essential complement to painting light.
+Let’s see how Dali, a master of cast shadow, does it.

 Dali, Young Virgin Autosodomized by Her Own Chastity, 1954

 There are different types of shadows and a cast shadow is one in which it falls from an object.
 A good example of it is when you are walking on a sunny day and your shadow is tagging along, you wave and it waves back.